Cervator/RundeckTests/README.markdown

 ## Adding more tests

-At the moment simply see the `SampleRundeckTest` class and mimic the existing `@Test` methods
+At the moment simply see the `SampleRundeckTest` class and mimic the existing `@Test` methods.
+All usual Selenium type mechanics are available.

-More advanced CI-based tests are possible, with it would come more structure of test classes
+More advanced CI-based tests are possible, with it would come more structure of test classes.

 ## Future improvements